 We also have regularly updated Emergency Action Plans (EAPs), crisis management plans and evacuation plans in every location.

-Our clear communication channels – which includes our 24-hour emergency desk – gives participants round-the-clock access to our trained health and safety coordinators and senior management.
+Our clear communication channels – which includes our 24-hour emergency desk – give participants round-the-clock access to our trained health and safety coordinators and senior management.

-GVI covers all the bases when it comes to your health and safety, and you can swim into your career in diving with only the water on your mind.
+GVI covers all the bases when it comes to your health and safety, and you can swim into your diving career with only the water on your mind.
 We prioritise your personal safety while you’re at your work placement or on base by:

 You can dive to depths of 30 metres with a PADI Advanced Open Water Diver, PADI Master Scuba Diver and PADI Divemaster certification.
 This is important to keep in mind when arranging or updating your diving insurance.
 Insurance providers may not cover you for accidents that happen at depths greater than 30 metres unless you have completed your PADI Deep Diver Speciality course.

-Our support staff can fill you in on diving-specific factors to keep in mind when planning for your PADI Divemaster internship abroad and to assist you with your preparation.
+To assist you with your preparation, our support staff can fill you in on diving-specific factors to keep in mind when planning your PADI Divemaster internship abroad.